-- Notice of Cancellation shall be in writing and submitted directly to the Financial Aid office and the Director of Student Services; and that the withdrawal may be effectuated by the student written notice or by the student's conduct including but not necessarily limited to a student's lack of attendance. - Applicants wishing to withdraw from a program more than seven days after signing an enrollment agreement and making an initial payment, but before the start of training, will receive a full refund of all tuition paid in excess of the application and registration fees. - An applicant receives a refund of the application and registration fees paid if the University discontinues a course or program during a period of time within which the student could have reasonably completed it. - All cancellation refunds will be paid within 30 days from the date the applicant's cancellation has been determined. - 5.
+- Notice of Cancellation shall be in writing and submitted directly to the Financial Aid office and the Director of Student Services; and that the withdrawal may be effectuated by the student written notice or by the student's conduct including but not necessarily limited to a student's lack of attendance.
+Student may cancel enrollment agreement through attendance at the first class session. - Applicants wishing to withdraw from a program more than seven days after signing an enrollment agreement and making an initial payment, but before the start of training, will receive a full refund of all tuition paid in excess of the application and registration fees. - An applicant receives a refund of the application and registration fees paid if the University discontinues a course or program during a period of time within which the student could have reasonably completed it. - All cancellation refunds will be paid within 30 days from the date the applicant's cancellation has been determined. - 5.
 American University of Health Sciences requires an application fee of \$25.00 for certificate program and \$80.00 for degreed programs and a registration fee of \$75.00 at the time of enrollment.
 The application fee and registration fee are non-refundable.